Books

 Martin Heidegger's work, particularly "Being and Time," revolutionized phenomenology and ontology, introducing fundamental concepts like "Dasein" and "care" that redefined the understanding of human existence.
 His influence extends profoundly through 20th-century continental philosophy, impacting thinkers in fields as diverse as hermeneutics, existentialism, and critical theory.

-• Influential in Western philosophy
+• Influential figure in the history of modern Western thought

 (+4)